mlvats/GenAI/Github_Copilot.md

 -  ask the copilot.. rewrite this code from class component to function component in React
 -  ask the copilot.. rewrite update the code with latest version, is very good.
 Little bit behid but good enough.
 -  Rewrite code from Angular to React
+-  user the chat to rewrite the code in different language. "rewrite this code in python". "rewrite all this code in python" -> this will use the open files as input.
 -

 # Generate test data